Richard Willingham, Chair

 She consults on zero-energy initiatives throughout North America, served as a 2015 US DOE Solar Decathlon juror, and is the interim executive director of the Net Zero Energy Coalition.
 She collaborates with building professionals, utilities, non-profits, supply chain clients, investors, public agencies, and homeowners to create leading-edge projects and advocate for zero-energy and low-carbon building solutions at all scales.

-Piper Kujac, Director
+Piper Kujac, Secretary

 The Commonwealth Club of CA